 Before we jump right into the cocktails, it’s important to mention that first and foremost, Clyde Common is a restaurant.
 The decor has a basic, modern look that reminds me of a warehouse.
 The stenciled labels on the wall identify the “KITCHEN” or the “BAR” with a somewhat industrial look that is softened by wooden tables and candles glowing from every corner.

 We were seated in front of the open kitchen at a huge table that seats perhaps 20 guests.
 This “common” seating arrangement was interesting, and repeated throughout the main level with smaller tables along the mezzanine rail.
 The tables are just wide enough that you don’t feel as though you are really sharing dinner with the guests across from you, and yet you could easily make new friends gathered around the corners.
-I ordered the beef carpaccio as a starter and Kimberly chose an asparagus salad with tarragon puree.
-My entree was an amazing chicken confit with morels and cream sauce.
-Kimberly ordered a spicy fresh pasta with squid that was equally impressive.
+We ordered the beef carpaccio as a starter and an asparagus salad with tarragon puree.
+The entrees included an amazing chicken confit with morels and cream sauce and a spicy fresh pasta with squid that was equally impressive.

 For a couple of months now, Mr. Morgenthaler has been batch mixing cocktails and putting them into oak barrels to age for several weeks.
 This results in a sublime melange of flavors with a light oak finish.
-I had the Negroni and Kimberly tried the Trident.
+We had the Negroni and the Trident.
 After dinner we returned to the bar to enjoy more.